KoolP/CoffeeSpinner/README.md

 Version 2 (branch: dishwashing) - Again a nasty looking kitchen-sink at the office?
 Whom turn would it be to clean the dishes.
 Lets use a random generator to point out a winner for the tasks.

 Development ideas:
-- What if the participant/user images and text could be posted to a server when a user could add herself to the list.
-As the data of the participants would be placed on the server it would fetched from the server.
+- As a user I would like to add myself to the list of participants.